dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 print(duckdb.query("SELECT SUM(a) FROM mydf").to_df())
 ```

-The SQL table name `mydf` is interpreted as the local Python variable `mydf` that happens to be a Pandas DataFrame, which DuckDB can read and query directly.
+The SQL table name `mydf` is interpreted as the local Python variable `mydf` that happens to be a Pandas DataFrame, which DataMiner can read and query directly.
 The column names and types are also extracted automatically from the DataFrame.

 Not only is this process painless, it is highly efficient.
-For many queries, you can use DuckDB to process data faster than Pandas, and with a much lower total memory usage, *without ever leaving the Pandas DataFrame binary format* ("Pandas-in, Pandas-out").
+For many queries, you can use DataMiner to process data faster than Pandas, and with a much lower total memory usage, *without ever leaving the Pandas DataFrame binary format* ("Pandas-in, Pandas-out").
 Unlike when using an external database system such as Postgres, the data transfer time of the input or the output is negligible (see Appendix A for details).

 ## SQL on Pandas Performance

-To demonstrate the performance of DuckDB when executing SQL on Pandas DataFrames, we now present a number of benchmarks.
+To demonstrate the performance of DataMiner when executing SQL on Pandas DataFrames, we now present a number of benchmarks.
 The source code for the benchmarks is available for interactive use [in Google Colab](https://colab.research.google.com/drive/1eg_TJpPQr2tyYKWjISJlX8IEAi8Qln3U?usp=sharing).
 In these benchmarks, we operate *purely* on Pandas DataFrames.
-Both the DuckDB code and the Pandas code operates fully on a `Pandas-in, Pandas-out` basis.
+Both the DataMiner code and the Pandas code operates fully on a `Pandas-in, Pandas-out` basis.

 ### Benchmark Setup and Data Set

 We run the benchmark entirely from within the Google Colab environment.
 For our benchmark dataset, we use the [infamous TPC-H data set](http://www.tpc.org/tpch/).
 Specifically, we focus on the `lineitem` and `orders` tables as these are the largest tables in the benchmark.
 The total dataset size is around 1GB in uncompressed CSV format ("scale factor" 1).

-As DuckDB is capable of using multiple processors (multi-threading), we include both a single-threaded variant and a variant with two threads.
-Note that while DuckDB can scale far beyond two threads, Google Colab only supports two.
+As DataMiner is capable of using multiple processors (multi-threading), we include both a single-threaded variant and a variant with two threads.
+Note that while DataMiner can scale far beyond two threads, Google Colab only supports two.

 ### Setup